Kinder Scout: Public access

 Kinder Scout is accessible from the villages of Hayfield and Edale in the High Peak of Derbyshire.
 It is a popular hiking location and the Pennine Way crosses Kinder Scout and the moors to the north.
 This has resulted in the erosion of the underlying peat, prompting work by Derbyshire County Council and the Peak District National Park Authority to repair it, in conjunction with the landowner, the National Trust.
 The Four Inns Walk, a competitive hiking event crosses over Kinder Scout.

-The plateau was the location of the mass trespass in 1932.
-From the National Park's inception, a large area of the high moorland north of Edale was designated as 'Open Country'.
+The plateau was the location of the Kinder Scout Mass Trespass in 1932.
+From the National Park's inception, a large area of the high moorland north of Edale was designated as "open country".
 In 2003, the "right to roam" on uncultivated land was enshrined into law, and this area of open country has been significantly extended.

 Parts of the Kinder Scout plateau (except legal rights of way) are still occasionally closed for conservation, public safety, grouse shooting or fire prevention reasons, but prior notice is generally given on the Peak District National Park Authority's website.